-← Back to context Comment by echelon_musk 6 hours ago > can browse for examplecan't browse?
-1 comment echelon_musk Reply gpderetta 3 hours ago No, "can" is correct.
+← Back to context Comment by echelon_musk 3 months ago > can browse for examplecan't browse?
+2 comments echelon_musk Reply gpderetta 3 months ago No, "can" is correct.
 It is neither illegal nor, currently, technically restricted to browse non-compliant websites.
-So
+So BoxOfRain 3 months ago No they can browse them, Ofcom literally compiled the sites it doesn't want everyone to browse in an easily-accessible list.

 No, "can" is correct.
 It is neither illegal nor, currently, technically restricted to browse non-compliant websites.
 So